watem-sedem/pywatemsedem/docs/getting-started/geo.rst

     :width: 1000px
     :align: center

-Do note that if no :class:`pyws.geo.rasterproperties.RasterProperties` ``rp`` is defined, no clipping will occur:
+Do note that if no :class:`pywatemsedem.geo.rasterproperties.RasterProperties` ``rp`` is defined, no clipping will occur:

 .. code-block:: python